AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 1. Click **OAuth Server-to-Server** inside the I/O Management API.

-1. Click "Generate access token".
-Copy and save this token for later use.

-## Set up your API Mesh repository
+## 2. Set up your API Mesh repository

 A GitHub repository is necessary for hosting your mesh files.
 If you use another `git` development platform, see [using your own CI/CD](#bring-your-own-cicd).